ChainSafe/Delorean-Protocol/README.md

     - Key is released if the contract does not receive a periodic payment
 - Dead Man Switch
     - Key is released the contract it doesn't receive a 'heartbeat' transaction from a preauthrized account for a number of blocks

-Using the CLI it is possible to encrypt files which can be published to IPFS or Filecoin allowing for a fully distributed encrypted data access control.

-This becomes particularly powerful when paired with ZKPs such that the published ciphertext can have accompanying proofs about its content (e.g. that it will decrypt to a private key corresponding to a public key)

-## Judging Considerations

-Delorean is a fork of the IPC repo from Protocol Labs.

-The work conducted during the hackathon can be seen in [this diff](https://github.com/consensus-shipyard/ipc/compare/main...BadBoiLabs:Delorean-Protocol:cetf)

-This includes:

-- Updating Fendermint to support ABCI v0.38
-- Developing a custom FVM actor (Delorean actor)
-- Solidity contracts to interface with actor (DeloreanAPI.sol)
-- Modifications to Fendermint to implement the Delorean protocol
-    - Extend CometBFT votes with signatures
-    - Ensure votes have valid signatures
-    - Have block producer commit aggregate signature to actor state
-- Delorean CLI
+- Encrypted Transactions / Encrypted Mempool
+- Filecoin Deal integration
+    - Key is released once a particular Filecoin deal is discontinued
-    - encrypt/decrypt
+- Price Oracle integration
+    - Key is released if some asset reaches a given price

+Being an IPC subnet Delorean is a fully fledged EVM chain that can also message other subnets in the wider network.
+This means conditions could be encoded that rely on other chains (e.g Filecoin deals).

+We also developed a CLI that makes it easy to encrypt and decrypt files with keys tied to deployed condition contracts.
+Encryption and decryption takes place fully off-chain and does not require communication with the validators.

 ## Architecture / How it's made

 Delorean is implemented as an [IPC Subnet](https://docs.ipc.space/) allowing it to be easily bootstrapped and have access to assets from parent chains (e.g. FIL).
-It uses CometBFT for consensus and a fork of Fendermint for execution which communicates with the consensus layer via ABCI.
+It uses CometBFT for consensus and a modified version of the FVM for execution which communicates with the consensus layer via ABCI.

 The feature of CometBFT that makes the protocol possible is the [vote extension](https://docs.cosmos.network/main/build/abci/vote-extensions) feature added in ABCI v0.38.
 In CometBFT validators vote on blocks to be finalized.
 Vote extensions allow the execution layer to enforce additional data to be included for votes to be valid.
 In Delorean the additional data is a BLS signature over the next tag in the queue (more detail on this later).
 If this signature is not included then the vote is invalid and cannot be used to finalize the block.
 The result is that the liveness of the chain becomes coupled to the release of these signed tags and inherits the same guarantees.